idle-code/tempren/MANUAL.md

 %IsMime("image") and not %Ext().endswith("png")
 ```

+> Note: Filtering/sorting templates are evaluated a bit differently to the ones used for name generation - values generated from the tags are escaped to create valid Python literals.
+> Therefore, above expression could be rendered as: \
+> `True and not ".png".endswith("png")`

 ## Glob filtering
+People used to the terminal should be familiar with this kind of filtering.
-Glob filtering allows to include/exclude files based on glob expression matching their filenames.
+Glob filtering allows to include/exclude files based on the [glob expression](https://en.wikipedia.org/wiki/Glob_(programming)) matching their filenames.

-For example, to rename only files with an `Image_` prefix, following pattern can be used:
+For example, to rename only files with an `Image_` as a prefix, following pattern can be used:
 ```
 Image_*
 ```